Work Expenses as Tax Deductions

 Casualty and Theft Losses From Property

 A casualty is the complete or partial destruction of property resulting from an identifiable event of a sudden, unexpected, or unusual nature.
 It must be due to external cause, rather than to a defect in the product itself.
 A theft is the unlawful taking of property.
 A casualty or theft loss, as a miscellaneous itemized deduction, can be deducted, but is subject to the 2% limit if the damaged or stolen property was used for performing services as an employee.
+Please note that due to tax reform beginning with 2018 returns, casualty and theft losses can only be claimed if they are from a federally declared disaster area.

 Clerical Help and Office Rent in Caring for Investments